guillearria/github-success-api/README.md

 ```

 ### Issue Comments
 Returns all issues, their comment count, and body length for the last 7 days for the requested repository.
+Will require `JSON.parse(response)`.

 #### Request